ljacqu/TextLanguageGuesser/README.md

 - /inc/ is PHP code included in many of the files.

-The /conf/ folder is separate from the /data/ folder because it is "more sensitive"—you don't want to commit any secrets, nor do you want to commit the current state of the questions!
+The /conf/ folder is separate from the /data/ folder because it is "more sensitive"—you don't want to commit any secrets, nor do you want to commit the current state of the questions.

 ### Nightbot specifics
 The user that solves the answer is inferred by a HTTP header specific to Nightbot.
 You can change the logic in `answer.php`, e.g. by hardcoding it to a string like "Unknown".
-While the user that solved the answer is logged, this information is not used or displayed anywhere at the moment!
+While the user that solved the answer is saved, this information is not used or displayed anywhere at the moment.